Maths1723/Amazon_Review_DB/README.md

 * **Pandas:** For efficient data manipulation and analysis.
 * **Plotly Express / Matplotlib / Seaborn:** For interactive and static data visualization during EDA.
 * **WordCloud:** For generating visual representations of dominant words.
-* **n8n:** For building and orchestrating the automated workflow, demonstrating integration capabilities.
-* **Docker:** (Mention if you've containerized any part) For containerization, ensuring portability and reproducible environments.

 ## 💡 How It Works